yogstation13/yogstation-classic/.github/CONTRIBUTING.md

 4. Commit your changes.
 You should now see that your map change only has ~50 changed lines instead of 500 000.

+#### Credit
+   Thanks to-
+   /tg/station and their wiki for the guides and the image.
+   AsV9 for creating the map merging guide.